temporalio/documentation/docs/go-error-handling.md

 title: Error Handling
 ---

-An activity, or a child workflow, might fail, and you could handle errors differently based on the different error cases.
+An Activity, or a child Workflow, might fail, and you could handle errors differently based on the different error cases.

-If the activity returns an error as `errors.New()` or `fmt.Errorf()`, that error will be converted to `*temporal.ApplicationError` and wrapped inside `*temporal.ActivityTaskError` or `*temporal.ChildWorkflowExecutionError`.
+If the Activity returns an error as `errors.New()` or `fmt.Errorf()`, that error will be converted to `*temporal.ApplicationError` and wrapped inside `*temporal.ActivityTaskError` or `*temporal.ChildWorkflowExecutionError`.

-If the activity returns an error as `temporal.NewRetryableApplicationError("error message", details)`, that error will be returned as `*temporal.ApplicationError`.
+If the Activity returns an error as `temporal.NewRetryableApplicationError("error message", details)`, that error will be returned as `*temporal.ApplicationError`.

 There are other types of errors such as `*temporal.TimeoutError`, `*temporal.CanceledError` and `*temporal.PanicError`.
 Following is an example of what your error code might look like:

-Here's an example of handling activity errors within workflow code that differentiates between different error types.
+Here's an example of handling Activity errors within Workflow code that differentiates between different error types.

 ```go
 err := workflow.ExecuteActivity(ctx, MyActivity, ...).Get(ctx, nil)